 In Table 1, we show the storage-product slot offerings distribution.
-For each storage-product slot range combination, Table 1 gives the number of contracts offered (top number) and the average monthly price of these contracts (bottom number).
+For each storage-product slot range combination, the Table gives the number of contracts offered (top number) and the average monthly price of these contracts (bottom number).
 Interestingly, the combinations are spread all over the storage-product slot space.
-Furthermore, Table 1 shows that providers tend to use a limitation on one dimension of the space (storage or product slots) as a tool to also limit the other dimension.
+Furthermore, the Table shows that providers tend to use a limitation on one dimension of the space (storage or product slots) as a tool to also limit the other dimension.
 Almost 60% of the contracts in our data limit either storage or product slot space, and of these more than 80% offer an unlimited, or infinite amount of product slots.
-Note that 10% of the available contracts offer an unlimited amount of product slots with a small amount of storage (<50MB), while there are no contracts that offer unlimited storage with fewer than 25 product slots.
+Note that 10% of the available contracts offer an unlimited amount of product slots with a small amount of storage (less than 50 megabytes, or MB), while there are no contracts that offer unlimited storage with less than 25 product slots.
 In addition, note that there is plenty of variability in the pricing of the contracts, without any notable trend.